petereddy/petereddy.github.io/docs/_drafts/ISPs.markdown

 wondering at times if it was an SNL skit of an overly complicated "easy" setup.

-### Reliability

-Frogs
-: Bird and cow
-: Make birds great again

 ### Bandwidth

-I tested upload and download speeds over a period of about one week and at different, random, times during each day, though mostly during business hours since that is the time I was mostly concerned about.
+I tested upload and download speeds over a period of about one week, sampling at different, random, times (i.e. when I remembered to do it) during each day, though mostly during business hours since that is the time I was mostly concerned about.

 For the test I used the built-in macOS command `networkQuality` with the default parmaters.
 That meant that the test measured upload and